 The average cost of a 20 pack of cigarettes is currently £7.98, according to the charity Action on Smoking and Health.

-The British Heart Foundation website has a useful tool that lets you calculate how much money you could save if you quit smoking.
+The NHS has a useful tool that lets you calculate how much money you could save if you quit smoking.
 Just enter the number of cigarettes you smoke to see how much better off you would be each week, month and year.

 Aside from the actual savings you'll make by not buying cigarettes, stopping smoking will save you money in other ways too.

-Once you're officially a non-smoke everything from your private healthcare insurance to income protection cover and even your home and car insurance could be much cheaper - all because you'll be treated as a lower risk.
+Once you're officially a non-smoker, everything from your private healthcare insurance to your car insurance could be much cheaper - all because you'll be treated as a lower risk.

-When you successfully quit, let your insurance providers know this to start enjoying the benefits of reduced premiums.
-When you'll be classed as a non-smoker will differ from insurer to insurer (it could be right away, it could be 3 years smoke-free) but the sooner you tell them, the sooner you'll have the added incentive to stick with it.
+When you successfully quit, tell your providers to start enjoying the benefits of reduced premiums.
+When you'll be classed as a non-smoker will differ from insurer to insurer, but the sooner you tell them, the sooner you'll have the added incentive to stick with it.

 Once you quit smoking you should feel healthier and be less likely to take time off work.
 This will have a positive impact on your income, particularly if you are self-employed.